Background pattern

 Pregnancy, breastfeeding, and fertility

-The following symptoms may occur in newborn babies, from mothers who have been treated with ABILIFY in the last trimester of pregnancy (last three months of your pregnancy): tremors, stiffness, and/or muscle weakness, drowsiness, agitation, breathing problems, and difficulty feeding.
-If your baby develops any of these symptoms, contact your doctor.
+The following symptoms may occur in newborn babies of mothers who have been treated with ABILIFY in the last trimester of pregnancy (last three months of pregnancy): tremors, stiffness, and/or muscle weakness, somnolence, agitation, breathing problems, and difficulty feeding.
+If your baby develops any of these symptoms, you should contact your doctor.

-If you are taking ABILIFY, your doctor will discuss with you whether you should breastfeed your baby, considering the benefit to you of your treatment and the benefit to your baby of breastfeeding.
-If you are being treated with ABILIFY, do not breastfeed.
+If you are taking ABILIFY, your doctor will discuss with you whether you should breastfeed your baby, considering the benefit of your treatment and the benefit of breastfeeding for your baby.
+If you are being treated with ABILIFY, you should not breastfeed.
 Talk to your doctor about the best way to feed your baby if you are taking this medicine.

 During treatment with this medicine, dizziness and vision problems (see section 4) may occur.
 This should be taken into account when maximum attention is required, for example, when driving or operating machinery.